Energy bills and your rights

 - Contact a financial counsellor who can help you work out a budget and help you negotiate a repayment plan - phone 1800 007 007 (free call), 9.30 am to 4.00 pm, Monday to Friday.

-You cannot be disconnected if you stick to your payment plan.
+You can't be disconnected if you stick to your payment plan.

 Eligible South Australians on low or fixed incomes can receive an energy bill concession.